CDLMarkus/QuantyFey/tutorial/tutorial.md

     - **Linear Model (lm)**: Simple linear regression.
     - **Loess**: Non-linear locally estimated scatterplot smoothing.
 - **Sample for Drift Correction**: Select a sample (e.g., QC) injected regularly throughout the sequence.
+    - Only samples that were injected more than 3 times over the whole sequence will be shown, and samples indicated as blanks will be removed from the options.
     - **Note**: Loess models cannot extrapolate; edge corrections use the nearest available factor.
 - **Span Width**: Adjustable for loess models.
 (Will only be shown if loess was used for the drift model).